markCwatson/budgetpals_client/README.md

 Here is the app running in an iOS simulator connected to the budgetpals backend.
 Only the add account, sign in, and fetch expenses is working so far.

+The app architecture uses the BLoC pattern using `flutter_bloc` ^v8.1.1.

 ![alt-text][1]

 [1]: gif/2023.08.25_budgetpals_app.gif "The budgetpals app running"